I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 Below is a non-specific strawman of my information.

 My family is adamant about the spelling of our last name.
-The prevailing opinion has always been that it has always been spelled "Neel" from before the time we arrived in America.
-While others may use Neal, Neil, Nell, O'Neal, and McNeal, those people are either from a different family or branch of the family, can't spell, just don't care, or are trying to link up with Scot Clans.
+The prevailing opinion has always been that it has always been spelled "Neel" from before we arrived in America.
+While others may use Neal, Neil, Nell, O'Neal, and McNeal, those people are either from a different family or branch, can't spell, don't care, or are trying to link up with Scottish clans.
 I've watched the arguments between my dad and his cousins when one of them would suggest that the Neels came from the MacNeil of Bara clan.
 What Nonsense!

 OK, Maybe DISTANTLY.

-I was drinking in a pub in St. Mere Eglise France, in uniform, when a French guy came up to me and said, "Néel.
+I was drinking in a pub in St. Mere Eglise, France, when a French guy approached me saying, "Néel.
 This is a French name."
-My buddies had a good time with that - "First Sergeant Neel is French!"
+My buddies had a good time with that.
+"First Sergeant Neel is French!"

 We can trace the Neel name back to the American War of Independence.
 I believe we came from France, moved to the Island of Jersey, and then to the United States.
 We still pronounce it like the French - Nee-ell.